buefy/buefy/README.md

 Buefy is a lightweight library of responsive UI components for [Vue.js](https://vuejs.org/) based on [Bulma](http://bulma.io/) framework and design.

-It focus on simplicity and performance with no *over-animations*.
+It focus on usability and performance with no *over-animations*.

 ## Features